 This document describes the procedure for incident response in the European Grid Infrastructure.
 It aims at minimizing the impact of security incidents by encouraging post-mortem analysis and promoting cooperation between grid sites.
-It is based on the Grid Incident Response policy [R1].
+It is based on the EGI security Incident Response policy [R1].
+To assist the audience to make better use of this document, a flow chart and check list are also provided in appendix C and D respectively